jpsdr/MKVToolnix-Windows-7/doc/development.md

    with your po editor application.
 4. Replace one of the installed translation files (e.g. `mkvtoolnix\locale\de\mkvtoolnix.mo`) with your compiled file.
-5. Start mmg, go to the preferences dialog and select 'German' as the language (the 'de' file you've replaced in step 4 is for German).
+5. Start the GUI, go to the preferences dialog and select 'German' as the language (the 'de' file you've replaced in step 4 is for German).

 Please note that a lot of strings must not be translated, especially